AVCD: Mitigating Hallucinations in Audio-Visual Large Language Models through Contrastive Decoding: Experiments

 \subsection{Discussions}

 \textbf{Revisiting conventional CD.} We extend the conventional approach (\Eref{eq4}) of performing single-instance CD to handle multiple instances from two less dominant modalities simultaneously in AV-LLMs.
-As shown in rows 2 to 4 of~\Tref{tab:ablationdominance}, the conventional CD (\Eref{eq4}) shows improved performance compared to base decoding.
-This demonstrates that the approach is effective for single-instance CD.
-By adapting this approach for AV-LLMs, where language is dominant, the following formulation is derived.
+As shown in rows 2 to 4 of~\Tref{tab:ablationdominance}, conventional CD performs comparably or better than base decoding, confirming its effectiveness for single-instance CD.
+By simply adapting this approach for AV-LLMs, where language is dominant, the following formulation is derived.

 In the fifth row of~\Tref{tab:ablationdominance}, we report the performance of CD using~\Eref{eq9}.
 Although there is a slight improvement compared to the base model, it is evident that the performance is lower than when using~\Eref{eq4} with either audio or AV masking.
 This approach over-emphasizes audio-visual contrasts, as audio-induced hallucinations are partially resolved when CD is applied to the AV domain, and video-induced hallucinations are also partially mitigated.
 On the other hand, in the sixth row of~\Tref{tab:ablationdominance}, AVCD effectively addresses imbalance by assigning a positive coefficient to each domain’s output, achieving better performance than both \Eref{eq4}-based and \Eref{eq9}-based contrastive decoding, highlighting its effectiveness.

-\newpara{Efficient inference via entropy-guided adaptive decoding.} In~\Fref{fig:entropy}, we examine the trade-off between inference speed and accuracy by evaluating VideoLLaMA2 on the AVHBench dataset under varying thresholds ($\tau$) for the EAD strategy.
-The x-axis represents the average inference time per generated token, while the y-axis reports the corresponding accuracy.
-As $\tau$ increases, the model becomes less likely to invoke additional forward passes, resulting in faster inference but smaller performance gains.
+\newpara{Efficient inference via entropy-guided adaptive decoding.} In~\Fref{fig:entropy}, we show the trade-off between inference speed and accuracy for VideoLLaMA2 on the AVHBench validation set under varying EAD thresholds ($\tau$).
+The x-axis shows average inference time per generated token, and the y-axis indicates accuracy.
+Higher $\tau$ reduces additional forward passes, speeding up inference but limiting performance gains.
+Note that FlashAttention~\cite{dao2023flashattention} is not applied, as AVCD relies on full attention weights.